ohshitgorillas/EntropPy/docs/ALGORITHMS.md

 - **Supports boundaries** - Via ':' notation (:typo, typo:, :typo:)
 - **Right-to-left matching** - Matches from end of word

-### Platform Filtering
+### Constraint Validation

-#### QMK Filtering

-QMK filtering applies one essential step:
+The Platform Constraints pass checks each correction and pattern against:

-**1. Character Set Filtering** - Removes corrections containing characters other than a-z and apostrophe.
+1. **Character Set Restrictions** - For QMK, removes corrections containing characters other than a-z and apostrophe.
 Both typo and word are checked, and both are converted to lowercase.
+2. **Length Limits** - Removes corrections where typo or word exceeds platform-specific maximum lengths (if specified).
+3. **Boundary Support** - Removes corrections with boundaries if the platform doesn't support them.

-**Note**: From the actual run, 0 character set violations were found, meaning all corrections passed this filter.
+**Note**: From actual runs, character set violations are rare (often 0), meaning most corrections pass this filter.

-**Note:** Same-typo conflict resolution, suffix, and substring conflict detection were removed because:
-- QMK DOES support boundaries (via ':' notation), so all boundary variants should be kept
-- The iterative solver (ConflictRemovalPass) already handles conflicts within boundary groups
-- The previous logic was removing good corrections (like "teh" -> "the") and keeping bad ones (like "geou" -> "grou")
-- QMK's compiler will reject any remaining substring conflicts anyway, so pre-filtering is unnecessary
-- The "garbage correction removal" logic was flawed and could restore invalid corrections that had been properly rejected earlier

-#### Espanso Filtering

-Espanso has minimal filtering - it accepts all corrections passed from earlier stages (passthrough).
-The only processing is organizing corrections by starting letter and splitting into multiple YAML files if they exceed the `max_entries_per_file` limit.
+---

+## Stage 7: Platform Ranking

+### What Happens

+After the iterative solver converges, this stage ranks corrections by usefulness for the specific platform.
+The ranking algorithm varies by platform.

 ### Platform Ranking